ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/docs/CodebaseOverview.md

 This project was initiated prior to "good" version control.
 Therefore modern anti-patterns such as commenting out code and leaving unused methods, classes, etc have propagated.
 Significant amounts of dead code have been removed.
 Because of the use of reflection / classloaders, static analysis tools may indicate certain items are unused when they are actually depended on.
 Dead code removal needs to be done in conjunction with testing and exploration.

 #### Acceptable Dead Code
+A certain amount of dead code may have explanatory purpose.
-- Standard methods implemented on data structures
+- Standard methods implemented on data structures: ideally they should be tested, but some are not.
 - Semantic variables / properties that are set appropriately but unread: They serve as a form of comment.
 Misleading examples of these should be removed.
-- Small amounts of inline, commented out code that unlocks particular functionality or configures the codebase
+- Small amounts of inline, commented out code that changes particular functionality or configures the codebase.
 - Tested classes that implement used interfaces, where the class is not currently used: These still have explanatory purpose.

-Without
+Any of this code should be removed when it loses relevance or accuracy.

 #### Dead Code to be Removed
+- Commented out methods
--
+- Orphan classes
+- Large amounts of inline commented out code without sufficient explanatory power
+- Unused, untested, non-standard methods: Version control can be used if they are needed, but they add confusion and may be broken

+### Inconsistent Formatting
+The formatting of certain classes is inconsistent and doesn't work well with modern IDEs.
+Ideally an autoformatter would be run on the codebase to fix this.
+However, as this is a fork of the primary codebase, it is left unrun to allow better diffs with the upstream repo.